liquidsword/MyRecipes/README.md

 # MyRecipes

-This site allows a culinary artist to keep track of recipes that they have tried to create.
+This site allows a user a.k.a. a culinary artist to keep track of recipes that they have tried to create.
 They can list the ingredients whereby they can add and delete ingredients that doesn't work with the recipe.
 They can save the recipe in a table format.
 Users can also login using their Github account.

 ## Getting Started

+Deploying My Recipes is pretty straightforward.
 Here is a list for quick deployment of the project:

 1. First clone MyRecipes from Github
 2. Change directory to MyRecipes